-Sue Osborne is our Head of Careers.
+Sue Osborne, a qualified careers guidance advice practitioner, is our Head of Careers.
 Personal advice and guidance is available from Sue through an appointment system or on a drop-in basis.
-She is here to help all pupils make informed decisions about any aspect of planning for their future, including career choice, higher education, apprenticeships and training, summer jobs, work experience, Gap Years, CVs, interviews, applications, employability.
+She is here to help all pupils make informed decisions about any aspect of planning for their future, including career choices, advice on growth employment sectors and the subjects and skills required for these, higher education, apprenticeships and training, summer jobs, work experience, Gap Years, CVs, coaching for psychometric assessments, interviews, applications, and employability.